Contingency Recruitment: The Ultimate Guide For Employers

 Retained search vs contingency recruitment

-Retained search recruiters work as consultants on executive-level roles or highly specialized positions for clients.
+Retained search recruiters work as consultants in executive-level roles or highly specialized positions for clients.
 They are paid for the process of making a placement, and they are guaranteed payment for these higher-end services.
 Unlike contingency recruiters, who are paid upon a placement win, a retainer is paid in advance to conduct a search that usually results in a hire.

 Implications